Cellulosic ethanol: Enzyme-cost barrier

 Cellulases and hemicellulases used in the production of cellulosic ethanol are more expensive compared to their first generation counterparts.
-Enzymes required for maize grain ethanol production cost 2.64-5.28 US dollars per cubic meter of ethanol produced.
-Enzymes for cellulosic ethanol production are projected to cost 79.25 US dollars, meaning they are 20-40 times more expensive.
+Enzymes required for maize grain ethanol production cost US$ 2.64-5.28 per cubic meter of ethanol produced.
+Enzymes for cellulosic ethanol production are projected to cost US$ 79.25/m^{3}US$ EtOH, meaning they are 20-40 times more expensive.
 The cost differences are attributed to quantity required.
 The cellulase family of enzymes have a one to two order smaller magnitude of efficiency.
-Therefore, it requires 40 to 100 times more of the enzyme to be present in its production.
-For each ton of biomass it requires 15-25 kilograms of enzyme.
-More recent estimates are lower, suggesting 1 kg of enzyme per dry tonne of biomass feedstock.
-There is also relatively high capital costs associated with the long incubation times for the vessel that perform enzymatic hydrolysis.
-Altogether, enzymes comprise a significant portion of 20-40% for cellulosic ethanol production.
-A 2016 paper estimates the range at 13-36% of cash costs, with a key factor being how the cellulase enzyme is produced.
-For cellulase produced offsite, enzyme production amounts to 36% of cash cost.
-For enzyme produced onsite in a separate plant, the fraction is 29%; for integrated enzyme production, the fraction is 13%.
-One of the key benefits of integrated production is that biomass instead of glucose is the enzyme growth medium.
-Biomass costs less, and it makes the resulting cellulosic ethanol a 100% second-generation biofuel, i.e., it uses no ‘food for fuel’.
+Therefore, it requires 40 to 100 times more of the enzyme to be present in its production, about 15-25 kilograms of enzyme per ton of biomass (2009 estimate).
+Enzymes as a result comprise 20-40% of the costs for cellulosic ethanol production.
+There are also relatively high capital costs associated with the long incubation times for the vessel that perform enzymatic hydrolysis.

+A more recent (2016) estimate reports that 10 kg of enzyme can be used per metric ton of dry biomass feedstock.
+The enzyme cost fraction depends on how (and where) the cellulase enzyme is produced.
+For enzyme produced off-site, the fraction is 36%; for production on-site in a separate plant, the fraction is 29%; for integrated enzyme production, the fraction is 13%.
+One of the key benefits of integrated production is that biomass instead of glucose is the used as the growth medium for enzyme production.
+Biomass costs less than glucose.
+It also makes the resulting cellulosic ethanol a 100% second-generation biofuel, i.e., it uses no "food for fuel".

 Feedstocks

+In general there are two types of feedstocks: forest (woody) Biomass and agricultural biomass.
+In the US, about 1.4 billion dry tons of biomass can be sustainably produced annually.